Accompanying Partner Survey 2019

 There is a common misconception that the partners of internationals – or at least traditional expats who are working abroad temporarily – do not want to work.
 However, the survey shows that employment and career development is an equally important consideration for them as they settle into life in the Netherlands.
 What’s more, the group represents talent from a wide variety of industries, including education, IT/tech and management and consulting.
 They also represent a well-educated demographic, with 80% holding a university degree and more than 7% holding a PhD or postdoc qualification.

-Talent is certainly something to be treasured in the present-day job market.
-However, a common problem is matching supply and demand, and ensuring a smooth path into a new job – especially when a career switch is involved.
-Obtaining a suitable skill level in Dutch has clearly been a hindering factor for many of the respondents.
-As has been the availability or awareness of suitable courses to permit a straightforward career switch.
+Obtaining a suitable skill level in Dutch has been a hindering factor for many of the respondents, as has been the availability or awareness of suitable courses to permit a straightforward career switch.

 The next steps